MarkoSokser/Inform7-Jigsaw-game/story.md

 Marcus is gone.
 But you can still move forward.";
 		now the other prisoner is dead;
-		now Marcus-jaw-playing is false;
-		now Marcus-jaw-question is 6;
 		now the jaw breaker door is unlocked;
 		now the jaw breaker door is open;
+		now Marcus-death-sequence is false.

+Instead of doing anything when Marcus-death-sequence is true:
+	if looking:
+		continue the action;
 	otherwise:
-		continue the action.
+		say "You're too shocked to do anything but wait.".